MCRLdata-Sandbox/data_sandbox/scripts/3_sequim_bay_seasonality.md

-The datasets collected by the MCRLdata pipeline comprise a comprehensive suite of aquatic and meterological datasets that are useful across the MCRL mission space.
-This markdown provides a brief summary of seasonal patterns for a range of parameters deemed of most use to boating ops, but also of potential use to various research activities.
+The datasets collected by the MCRLdata pipeline comprise a comprehensive suite of aquatic and meterological datasets that are useful across the MCRL mission space. **This markdown provides a brief summary of seasonal patterns for a range of parameters deemed of most use to boating ops**, but also of potential use to various research activities.
 This content is targeted to folks familiar with the system, but with just enough detail that folks not familiar will hopefully understand.